Limassol: Ancient

 Limassol is situated between the ancient city-kingdoms of Amathus, founded around 1100 BC by Greek settlers, and Kourion, founded around the same time.
 Settlements in the modern area of Limassol were most likely founded after the decline and destruction of Amathus, around the 7th century AD.
 The area around Limassol shows evidence of human activity dating back to the Neolithic period (around 7000 BC).
-Sites like Chirokitia, although not directly in Limassol, indicate the presence of early farming communities.
+Sites like Khirokitia indicate the presence of early farming communities in the area.
 During the Bronze Age, the region saw the development of more complex societies, with evidence of trade and cultural exchanges with neighbouring regions.
-Ancient writers and geographers mention nothing about the foundation of the town.
+Ancient writers and geographers do not mention the foundation of the town.

-According to the Council of Chalcedon which took place in 451, the local bishop as well as the bishops of Amathus and Arsinoe were involved in the foundation of the city, which would be known by the names of Theodosiana and Neapolis.
+According to the Council of Chalcedon of 451, the local bishop as well as the bishops of Amathus and Arsinoe were involved establishing the city, which became known as Theodosiana and Neapolis.
 Bishop Leontios of Neapolis was an important church writer in the 7th century.
 The records of the 7th Synod (757) refer to it as the bishop's see.
 The town was known as Lemesos by the 10th century.